JiiXaa/SaraSzpak-Makeup/README.md

   Have found solution for the issue on StackOverflow: https://stackoverflow.com/questions/628301/css3s-border-radius-property-and-border-collapsecollapse-dont-mix-how-can-i

 - Portfolio gallery is based on the article how to create a responsive image gallery with CSS flexbox.
-Examples presented are straightforward and taught me how to build image gallery maintaining image aspect ratios (fully responsive) <br>
+Examples presented are straightforward and taught me how to build image gallery maintaining image aspect ratios (fully responsive). <br>
   https://blog.logrocket.com/responsive-image-gallery-css-flexbox/

 [Back to contents](#contents)